-On March 26th you can start your National Poetry Month festivities early (move over, St. Patty’s Day) up in Tivoli with this brilliant mashup of about poetry and philosophy at Murray’s Coffeeshop (the coffee is super good there) from Bard College and the Poetry Foundation.
-“The Words We Live By: Poetry and Philosophy in Conversation” features poet Fred Moten and author Robert Gooding-Williams looks to be a deep well and is introduced by this quote by Hannah Arendt, “the storehouse of memory is kept and watched over by the poets, whose business it is to find and make the words we live by.”
+On Tuesday, March 26, you can start your National Poetry Month festivities early (move over, St. Paddy’s Day) up in Tivoli with this brilliant mashup of poetry and philosophy at Murray’s Coffeeshop (the coffee is super good there) from Bard College and the Poetry Foundation.
+“The Words We Live By: Poetry and Philosophy in Conversation” features poet Fred Moten and author Robert Gooding-Williams, and looks to be a deep well.
+It’s introduced by this quote by Hannah Arendt: “The storehouse of memory is kept and watched over by the poets, whose business it is to find and make the words we live by.”

 Phew!
 That was a lot of must-dos for this month.
 If you hear of any throughout the year, email me at firstname.lastname@example.org.